 Add To Favorites

-Explore the mysteries of the bottom of the sea, depicting ocean animals, plants, shipwrecks, and underwater explorers in a 3-D scene.
+Invite students to explore the mysteries of the bottom of the sea, depicting ocean animals, plants, shipwrecks, and underwater explorers in a 3-D scene.

-Use Crayola Model Magic to sculpt ocean creatures and vegetation.
+Students may use Crayola Model Magic to sculpt ocean creatures and vegetation.
 Dry.

 Color the sculpted creatures with Crayola Washable Markers.
 Attach them to your scene with Crayola School Glue.
 Dry.